FoxTrot Classics by Bill Amend for November 09, 2017

 4. D and d bed 03sc

-Ray_C over 6 years ago
+Ray_C about 7 years ago

 I guess this was before cheap calculators and cell phones with calculator apps.
 The Mac was introduced in 1984 (with that scary video based on the novel 1984), so this comic was produced after that; and HP introduced the first handheld scientific calculator in 1972 (for about 400 bucks).
 Today, nobody needs to know long division, or how to multiply and divide using logarithms, or use a slide rule.
 I wonder if grade schools still teach long division.
 Anybody know?